evaggian/virtual_coach_useful_activities/README.md

 ## Components

-This virtual coach consists of a backend based on Rasa Open Source (backend), a custom action server (actions), a frontend (frontend), and a database (db).
+This virtual coach consists of a backend based on Rasa Open Source (backend), a custom action server (actions), a frontend (frontend), a database (db), and an SQLTrackerStore.

 ## Setup on Google Compute Engine